research-software-directory/RSD-as-a-service/authentication/README.md

 This module handles authentication from third parties using oAuth2 and OpenID.

 ## Environment variables
 Check `.env.example` to see which environment variables are needed.
+In particular, look for the env variable `RSD_ENVIRONMENT` to allow for easy admin creation when developing and testing out the RSD (this is not safe for production!).

 ## Developing locally
 If you want to develop and run the auth module locally, i.e. outside of Docker, you have to make two changes to files tracked by Git.